Inseason Alaska Commercial Salmon Summary

 Nakat Inlet THA

 The forecasted Nakat Inlet return is 415,000 summer chum, 20,000 fall chum, and 24,500 coho salmon.
-The Nakat Inlet THA will be open by regulation to the harvest of salmon by drift gillnet gear from Saturday, June 1, through Sunday, November 10.
-The current estimated harvest is 6,000 chum salmon.
+The Nakat Inlet THA is open by regulation to the harvest of salmon by drift gillnet gear from Saturday, June 1, through Sunday, November 10, 2024.
+The current estimated harvest inside the THA is 400,000 chum and 1,300 coho salmon.

 For updates on SSRAA contributions visit their website at http://www.ssraa.org/.